catamphetamine/react-pages/README.md

 ## CSRF protection

-[Cross-Site Request Forgery attacks](http://docs.spring.io/spring-security/site/docs/current/reference/html/csrf.html) are the kind of attacks when a legitimate user is tricked into navigating a malicious website which, upon loading, sends a forged HTTP request (GET, POST) to the legitimate website therefore performing an action on behalf of the legitimate user (because the "remember me" cookie, or the "session id" cookie, is also sent along).
+[Cross-Site Request Forgery attacks](http://docs.spring.io/spring-security/site/docs/current/reference/html/csrf.html) are the kind of attacks when a legitimate user is tricked into navigating a malicious website which, upon loading, sends a forged HTTP request (GET, POST) to the legitimate website therefore performing an action on behalf of the legitimate user (because the "remember me" cookie is also sent along).

 How can a legitimate website guard its users from such attacks?
-One solution is to ignore the "remember me" ("session id") cookie and force reading its value from an HTTP header.
+One solution is to ignore the "remember me" cookie and force reading its value from an HTTP header.
 Because CSRF attacks can't send custom headers (at least using bare HTML/Javascript, without exploiting Adobe Flash plugin bugs, etc), this renders such hacking attempts useless.
-But how is the legitimate webpage supposed to obtain this "remember me" ("session id") token to send it as an HTTP header?
-The cookie still needs to be used for user's session tracking.
-It's just that this cookie should only be read by the webpage rendering service (to be injected into the resulting webpage) and never by any of the API services.
-This way the only thing a CSRF attacker could do is to request a webpage (without being able to analyse its content) which is never an action.
-And so the user is completely protected against CSRF attacks.
-The "remember me" ("session id") cookie is also "HttpOnly" to make it only readable on the server-side (to protect the user from session hijacking via XSS attacks).

-This library attempts to read authentication token from a cookie named `settings.authentication.cookie` (if this setting is configured).
-If authentication cookie is present then its value will be sent as part of `Authorization: Bearer {token}` HTTP header when using `http` utility in Redux actions.
+Therefore the API should only read "remember me" token from an HTTP header.
+The client-side application will read "remember me" cookie value and send it as part of an HTTP header for each HTTP request.
+Alternatively "remember me" token can be stored in a web browser's `localStorage`.

 So, **javascript is required** on the client side in order for this CSRF attacks protection to work (because only javascript can set HTTP headers).
-If a developer instead prefers to run a website for javascript-disabled users (like [Tor](https://www.deepdotweb.com/)) then no additional set up is needed and just authenticate users in REST API endpoints by "remember me" cookie rather than `Authorization` HTTP header.
+If a developer instead prefers to run a website for javascript-disabled users (like [Tor](https://www.deepdotweb.com/)) then the only way is to authenticate users in REST API endpoints by a "remember me" cookie rather than `Authorization` HTTP header.
 This will open the website users to various possible javascriptless CSRF attacks.

 ## Webpack HMR